-ConservationNWAdmin / Jun 27, 2018 / Legislation, National Forests, Protecting Wildlands
+ConservationNWAdmin / Jun 27, 2018 / Action Alert, Legislation, National Forests, Protecting Wildlands

 Late last week, by a razor thin margin the U.S. House of Representatives passed a terrible 2018 Farm Bill that poses a significant threat to our nation’s public forests.
 The House bill eliminates public and environmental review for massive logging projects, removes wildlife protections, meddles with the courts, and opens pristine roadless areas in Alaska and across the West to road-building and clearcuts.

 “In its effort to prioritize logging over other values, this bill threatens the trust and functionality of collaborative efforts that have fostered careful ecological restoration, including thinning and prescribed burning, to improve forest and watershed resilience across Washington,” said Dave Werntz, Conservation Northwest Science and Conservation Director .

 “The damage is not limited to forests, as the House bill also cuts the popular and effective Conservation Reserve Program which helps farmers to protect environmentally sensitive habitat.”

 Find your senators here and urge them to oppose extreme anti-environmental provisions in the 2018 Farm Bill!